Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Braddon's median income among taxpayers is $76,574.
-The average income in Braddon is $98,528.
-Nationally, this places Braddon in the top percentile.
-In comparison, the Australian Capital Territory has a median income of $68,678 and an average income of $83,634.
-Based on Wage Price Index growth of 13.6% since financial year 2022, estimated incomes as of September 2025 would be approximately $86,988 (median) and $111,928 (average).
-Census data indicates individual earnings in Braddon are at the 98th percentile nationally, with weekly earnings of $1,512.
-The earnings profile shows that 41.0% of individuals earn between $1,500 and $2,999 per week, reflecting patterns seen in the surrounding region where 34.3% occupy this range.
-Braddon demonstrates affluence with 33.1% earning over $3,000 per week, supporting premium retail and service offerings.
-High housing costs consume 18.4% of income, but strong earnings place disposable income at the 77th percentile nationally.
-The area's SEIFA income ranking places it in the 10th decile.
+AreaSearch released postcode level ATO data for financial year 2022.
+Braddon SA2's median income among taxpayers was $76,574, with an average of $98,528.
+Nationally, this is in the top percentile.
+It compares to the Australian Capital Territory's median of $68,678 and average of $83,634.
+Based on Wage Price Index growth since financial year 2022, current estimates would be approximately $86,988 (median) and $111,928 (average) as of September 2025.
+Census data shows individual earnings at the 97th percentile nationally were $1,512 weekly.
+The $1,500 - 2,999 earnings band captures 41.0% of Braddon's community (2,981 individuals).
+This pattern is seen in the surrounding region where 34.3% occupy this range.
+Affluence is evident with 33.1% earning over $3,000 per week, supporting premium retail and service offerings.
+High housing costs consume 18.4% of income.
+Despite this, disposable income places the area at the 77th percentile nationally.
+The SEIFA income ranking places Braddon in the 10th decile.

 Frequently Asked Questions - Income